Jahnic-kb/data-engineering-learning/README.md

 ## Process

 The automated pipeline creates release reports and learning drafts.
-A separate interactive Learning Coach then works through the proposed material with the learner.
+A separate interactive Learning Coach then works through the proposed material.

-Only after this human-in-the-loop learning process and explicit finalization is approved content added to `learning/` and `review-cards/`.
+Only after a following human-in-the-loop learning process and explicit finalization is approved content added to `learning/` and `review-cards/`.

 As a result, the permanent learning resources represent reviewed and personalized knowledge rather than automatically generated documentation.